gvellut/tppss/README.md

   -t, --timezone TEXT        Timezone for the result [Default: Timezone of the
                              local machine]

+  --distance INTEGER         Distance from the position to consider when
+                             computing the horizon (in KM)  [default: 25]

   --angle-precision INTEGER  Precision of horizon angles (for each degree)
                              [default: 1]